Hossam86/Computational_Objects/README.md

-# Essential Structures For Computational Science
+# library Provides Generaic Implementation for Essential Structures For Computational Science
 Generic C++ implementation for mathematical objects such as graphs, matrices, meshes, and polynomials.